PratikKumarSingh2503/PratikKumarSingh2503/README.md

 - I'm a developer passionate about creating innovative solutions to real-world problems.

   - 🎯 Specializing in Full Stack Development
-  - 🔭 I’m currently working on improving my coding skills.
+  - 🔭 Currently working on improving my coding skills.
-  - 👯 I’m looking to collaborate on open-source projects.
+  - 👯 Looking to collaborate on open-source projects.
   - 📫 How to reach me: [Email](mailto:pratikkumarsingh819@example.com)
   - ⚡ **Personal Website:** [Portfolio](https://pratik2505.vercel.app/)